 - how to lose weight

 - which of your biochemical pathways are stronger and which are weaker and how to support them and what effect this can have on you

 - what your detoxification capacity is for various toxins and hormones and thus how to take care of the toxic load that is an inevitable part of modern life

-- your inherent caffeine intolerance and your ability to form vitamin A from carotenoids such as beta-carotene.
+- your inherent caffeine and lactose intolerance and your ability to form vitamin A from carotenoids such as beta-carotene.